bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 3
 X>
 X> Define your own custom type.
-One example is `data Person name age = PersonInst name age`.
+One example is `data Person = PersonInst String Nat`, where `String` represents name and `Nat` represents age.
 Then check the type of the type constructor with `:t`.

 X> ### Exercise 4
 X>